babarrett/g80-9009/README.md

 ---

 ### Key use groups

 It seems to me that keys on this keyboard fall into 4 groups:

 1. "Normal keys" When struck their keycode is sent out the "Desk PC / Workstation" DB-9 port as PS/2 protocol.
 These are A-Z, 0-9, punctuation, etc.
 Normal keyboard operation.
 Also includes modifiers like Shift, Command (Mac), and Control.
+F1-F12 are also in this group and Print Scrn, Scroll Lock, and Pause are mapped to F13-F15.

 2. Keys sent to control the keyboard modes itself.
-"Calc" puts the keyboard into calculator mode (Use Desk PC or Wkst to exit calc mode.) and "SetUp" lets you define macros, etc. These will never generate scan codes out the "Desk PC / Workstation" port, they are handled within the keyboard itself.
+"Calc" puts the keyboard into calculator mode (Use Desk PC or Wkst to exit calc mode) and "SetUp" lets you define macros, etc. These will never generate scan codes out the "Desk PC / Workstation" or "Host" ports, they are handled within the keyboard itself.

 3. "KVM" keys that control the switch boxes themselves.
 For example "Scrn 4" to change display to Screen 4.
 Also "Desk PC" and "Wkst" to select at least which computer to attach the keyboard to.
 (TODO: unverified) They may also change which screen gets displayed.
-These may work in a couple different ways:
+These may work in a couple different ways: (Unknown)
     * Send some form of signal out the "Host" port on the keyboard to the KVM box.
     This could be done by changing the Host pins.
 Maybe by setting them high or low.
 Maybe by sending serial data to a small processor on